 My family and I lived in the shelter for nearly three months.
-During that time, we came to know the other families on a personal level — some were good, and some were bad.
+During that time, we came to know the other families — some were good company, and some were not.
 Regardless, we learned to live alongside one another, regardless of whether or not we liked them.

 The experience wasn’t as bad as you would imagine.
 It wasn’t as if we were living in a tenement, but it wasn’t a life of luxury either.

 Living in the homeless shelter, we had a place to stay, a roof over our heads, and air-conditioning.
 We were provided with meals from the shelter’s food bank.
 This gave us the chance to save up some money to get back on our feet while we received assistance in finding a permanent place to live.